 But in 1966 I still had found no vineyard site.
 For almost two years I had searched the Willamette Valley for the perfect site.
-The Dundee Hills had attracted me from the beginning but I rejected them again and again because at that time there was no land use planning in the State and the subdivisions were beginning to "slurb" all over the socalled "view land" on the hillsides outside of Newberg and Dundee.
-Excellent potential vineyard land was available there, but it seemed only a matter of time--a short time in the life of a vineyard--before it would be overrun by houses.
+The Dundee Hills had attracted me from the beginning but I rejected them again and again because at that time there was no land use planning in the State and the subdivisions were beginning to "slurb" all over the so-called "view land" on the hillsides outside of Newberg and Dundee.
+Excellent potential vineyard land was available there, but it seemed only a matter of time-a short time in the life of a vineyard-before it would be overrun by houses.
 But in August of 1966 I heard about a 20 acre site near Dundee.
-It was letter perfect--just what I had been looking for!
+It was letter perfect-just what I had been looking for!
 I just blocked from my mind the subdivisions 3 miles away and brashly bought it concluding that the value of hillside grape land would eventually be greater than "view land" for houses.
 In essence I drew the "Pinot Line" hoping it would last longer than France's ill-fated "Maginot Line".
 Today the subdivisions are still 3 miles away thanks to good land use planning.
 Actually we do have a French Pinot Line in the Dundee Hills now, in the form of a winery and vineyard owned by the Burgundian producer, Robert Drouhin.
-Drouhin's attention was directed toward Oregon in 1980 when in a blind tasting in Burgundy one of our wines came in 2nd against an impressive array of his own wines.
+Drouhin's attention was directed toward Oregon in 1980 when in a blind tasting in France one of our wines came in 2nd against an impressive array of his own Burgundies.
 Robert is convinced that Oregon is the only other place in the world besides Burgundy where Pinot noir belongs.
 He's so convinced that he has put an estimated 10 to 12 million dollars into this Oregon project.
 Of course, when you realize that the price of an acre of prime vineyard land in Burgundy can cost around one million dollars, the Dundee Hills must have looked very attractive.

-Our own project was, shall we say, a bit more modest in scope.
-In 1970 when our first crop was about to become reality I tried every possible source of money to build a winery at our vineyard.
-I needed \$30,000 for phase I, but in 1970 everyone thought I was crazy-especially money lenders.
-I spent a hour and a half with the senior vice president of US National Bank and his response was "your project sounds interesting" (read that 'crazy') but we have no venture capital to loan."
-The last straw was when another banker wanted my wife's engagement ring for collateral-I decided "enough of this".
+Our own project was, shall we say, a bit more modest than Drouhin's.
+In 1970 when our first crop was about to become reality I tried every possible source of money to finance a winery at our vineyard.
+I needed \$30,000 for Phase I, but in 1970 everyone thought I was crazy-especially moneylenders.
+The polite but typical response was "your project sounds interesting" (read that 'crazy') but we have no venture capital to loan."

-Luck again intervened at the last minute and I was able to rent a 25 by 40 foot insulated, air conditioned room in the former Swift and Co. turkey processing plant here in McMinnville for \$25.00/month.
+Luck again intervened and at the last minute I was able to rent a 25 by 40 foot room in the former Swift and Co. turkey processing plant here in McMinnville for \$25.00/month.
 That, together with \$2,500.00 worth of mostly makeshift equipment, and we had a "winery"!
 Two years later, Diana and I bought the entire building and it's still our winery.
-We haul our grapes eight miles from our 49 acres of vineyards in the Dundee Hills into McMinnville every autumn.
+We haul our grapes eight miles from our vineyards in the Dundee Hills into McMinnville every autumn.